IHE/IHE-MetadataHandbook/README.md

 **Revision 2.0 - Public-Comment - conversion to html**

-Date: January 6, 2022
+Date: January 12, 2022

 Author: ITI Technical Committee

 Email: ititech@ihe.net

 # Foreword
 This is a handbook of the IHE IT Infrastructure Domain.

-This handbook is published on January 6, 2022 for public comment.
-Comments are invited and can be submitted [ITI Public Comments](http://ihe.net/ITI_Public_Comments/).
-In order to be considered in development of the subsequent version of the handbook, comments must be received by February 6, 2022.
+This handbook is published on January 12, 2022 for public comment.
+Comments are invited and can be submitted [ITI Public Comments](http://ihe.net/ITI_Public_Comments/), or [on the IHE GitHub Metadata Handbook Issue tracker](https://github.com/IHE/IHE-MetadataHandbook/issues/new?assignees=&labels=&template=public-comment-issue-template.md&title=).
+In order to be considered in development of the subsequent version of the handbook, comments must be received by February 12, 2022.

 General information about IHE can be found at [IHE](http://www.ihe.net/).